My Energy Toolkit

 Is there a place where I can find information on benchmarking that’s specific to my business type?

-Yes, on the EPA Portfolio Manager website.
-Click here to find Business specific information.
+Yes, visit the EPA Portfolio Manager website to find business-specific information.

 Is there a list of consultants I can hire to profile my building for me?

 The EPA maintains a list of service providers on their Portfolio Manager website.
-Click here to see the current list of available service providers.
+See the current list of available service providers.

 Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?